Being manipulated can happen to the best of people, but you can protect yourself.

 You can do the same with any area where you are needing some expertise.

-He could have pointed out a few things that ultimately proved to be very expensive to fix.
+He could have pointed out a few things that proved very expensive.

 My wife and I did not notice these things.